Business Valuations and Appraisals

 - Initial implementation of an Employee Stock Ownership Plan (ESOP)

 - Any matter where there are many “intended users”

 Complete Appraisal – Summary Report: Although USPAP and the American Society of Appraisers address only a single format for written reports, many practitioners (including GCF Valuation) offer a “summary report”.
-The Institute of Business Appraisers acknowledges this report in IBA BV Standard 4.1 and notes that “By its nature the letter form of report is an instrument of brevity.
-It should contain at least a summary of the material factors that led to its conclusions, but is usually intended by the parties [to the appraisal engagement contract] to reduce the normal appraisal burden of writing a comprehensive report, and thereby allow the client to realize some economic benefit.
+The Institute of Business Appraisers acknowledges this report in IBA BV Standard 4.1 and notes that “By its nature, the letter form of report is an instrument of brevity.
+It should contain at least a summary of the material factors that led to its conclusions but is usually intended by the parties [to the appraisal engagement contract] to reduce the normal appraisal burden of writing a comprehensive report, and thereby allow the client to realize some economic benefit.
 However, the appraiser is still required to perform materially the same investigation and analysis as would be required for a comprehensive report and maintain in his files the work papers necessary to support the conclusions stated in the letter form report.”
-Our summary reports are usually between 30 and 60 pages and are typically used for the following purposes:
+Our summary reports are typically used for the following purposes:

 - Merger or acquisition

 - SBA or conventional financing

 - Estate tax or gifting purposes

 - Any matter where the intended users are “familiar” with the subject to be valued